 Sherril Soman, dean of the College of Education, said GVSU received specific guidance from the Michigan Department of Education regarding how students could complete their field experiences and meet certification requirements.

 "Our students are in good stead to finish their programs," said Soman.
 "Our teacher preparation programs are already structured to provide well over the minimum hours required by the state."

 Soman said remote instruction with teacher candidates will continue to ensure they receive the instructional support they need to be successful in their career.

-Grand Valley's Charter Schools Office launched a website earlier this month with tools that help support K-12 students and their parents, and the CSO has transitioned all professional education programs to webinar formats.
+Grand Valley's Charter Schools Office launched the Family Resources for Learning at Home website earlier this month with tools that help support K-12 students and their parents, and the CSO has transitioned all professional education programs to webinar formats.
 Topics include foundational workshops for teachers on how to teach in an online environment, as well as crisis communications and online reading instruction.

 On March 27, the CSO announced the creation of a one-time Learning Continuation and Innovation Grant that all GVSU charter school boards will receive to help support their school's transition to online or remote education.
 The total amount to be awarded under the grant is approximately $560,000 and was made possible by repurposing funds planned for in-person activities that have been canceled.

 "Right now, the 3,500 educators in GVSU-chartered public schools are leading their communities in unprecedented ways," said Rob Kimball, associate vice president for Charter Schools.
 "Teachers, principals and support staff are working together to creatively ensure students keep moving forward.
 The Learning Continuity & Innovation Grant will help each of our schools sustain their innovative instruction.
 It also gives them the flexibility to explore even more opportunities to support their students learning in new ways."